 Reserchers are developing a method to release insulin that uses a sponge-like matrix that contains insulin as well as nanocapsules containing an enzyme.
 When the glucose level rises the nanocapsules release hydrogen ions, which bind to the fibers making up the matrix.
 The hydrogen ions make the fibers positively charged, repelling each other and creating openings in the matrix through which insulin is released.

-Researchers at MIT have developed a nanoparticle that can be taken orally and pass through the lining of the intestines into the bloodsteam.
+Researchers are developing a nanoparticle that can be taken orally and pass through the lining of the intestines into the bloodsteam.
 This should allow drugs that must now be delivered with a shot to be taken in pill form.

 Researchers are also developing a nanoparticle to defeat viruses.
 The nanoparticle does not actually destroy viruses molecules, but delivers an enzyme that prevents the reproduction of viruses molecules in the patients bloodstream.